Sydney man finds snake in lettuce bought at supermarket

 “For the last 10 years or so, I’ve told my family at home that Australia’s a really safe country,” Neate said.

-“I’ve always said I’m just in the city, it’s totally fine here,” she added.
+“I’ve always said I’m just in the city; it’s totally fine here,” she added.